lucaboesch/moodle-quizaccess_safeexambrowser/README.txt

-Safe Exam Browser quiz access rule
+Safe Exam Browser (SEB) quiz access rule

 This quiz access rule was created by Tim Hunt at the Open University.
 It can be used with versions 2.3.7 of Moodle, or later.
 (For Moodle 2.4, you should be